-- regular assessment of the effectiveness of the climate change education program and the results achieved in relation to the set goals, objectives and expected results;

-- assessment of the improved the improved knowledge of students (and teachers) and how their climate activities and projects contribute to reducing the carbon footprint or vulnerability to climate change impacts at the household level, school level or within local communities.
+- regular assessment of the effectiveness of the climate change education program and the results achieved in relation to the set goals, objectives and expected results; - assessment of the improved knowledge of students (and teachers) and how their climate activities and projects contribute to reducing the carbon footprint or vulnerability to climate change impacts at the household level, school level or within local communities.

-This topic provides a description and main approaches to developing a monitoring and evaluation system for a climate program and offers monitoring and evaluation tools for educators (tests, questionnaires, etc.).
+This topic provides a description of the main approaches to develop a monitoring and evaluation system for a climate program and offers monitoring and evaluation tools for educators (tests, questionnaires, etc.).

 No Materials of Topic 2.3.1.
 Format 2.3.1.
-System for monitoring and evaluation of the ef- fectiveness of climate education and application of the Climate box toolkit.
+System for monitoring and evaluation of the effectiveness of climate education and application of the Climate box toolkit.
 Presentation

 Topic 2.3.2.
-Examples of materials to measure improvement in students' knowledge on climate change, adaptation measures and ways to reduce the carbon footprint.
+Examples of materials to measure improvement in students' knowledge and awareness on climate change, adaptation measures and ways to reduce the carbon footprint.

-The developed materials can be used to control the assimilation of the learned material, assess the built competencies and behavioral attitudes aimed at mitigating the impact on climate change and increasing resistance to its negative manifestations, monitoring the climate education effectiveness and assessing the effectiveness of using the Climate box kit.
+The developed materials can be used to enhance the assimilation of the learned materials, assess the competencies and behavioral attitudes aimed at mitigating the impacts on climate change, and increase resistance to its negative manifestations, thereby help to monitor the effectiveness of climate education and also to assess the efficacy of using the Climate box kit.

-Test materials are grouped into sections of the Climate Box kit and can be used both after completing a specific section and after completing the course.
+The test materials are grouped into sections of the Climate Box kit and can be used both after completing a specific section and also after completing the course.
 Several options for test tasks are offered, a description of their delivery, keys (answers), a method for calculating points and an assessment of the knowledge level corresponding to the points scored.

-Energy efficiency assignments involve performing calculations, homework with the parent involvement and other forms.
+Energy efficiency assignments involve performing calculations, homework with parents' involvement and other forms.